CodyNicholson/Backend_Development_Notes/Scala_Tutorial/classes.md

 -

-###Inheritance
+### Inheritance

-When one class inherits from another it gains access to all of that classes protected variablesand methods
+When one class inherits from another it gains access to all of that classes protected variables and methods

 If you do not want a class to be inherited from, declare it as final